-Not only is fleece nice and warm and an affordable fabric but it’s also easy to sew.
+Not only is fleece nice and warm and an affordable fabric but it’s also easy to sew too.
+So we’ve got 3 easy fleece projects for you to make below.
 The edges don’t fray, which means you don’t have to worry about enclosing the raw edges when you sew.
 Technically you could get away with not hemming at all, or you can just do a simple single fold hem to make it look neat but without having to worry about the raw edge being exposed.
 This stops the edges from curling.

 TIP – Make sure you clean your machine, especially the bobbin area, after sewing fleece as the fluff builds up quickly.